 As the foundation of learning and media of knowledge, print and non-print text propagates listening, speaking, writing, and reading skills in our language arts class.
 Reading is developed through self-selected, active, and independent reading blocks, as well as literature circles, which encourage collaborative investigation.

 Students practice their interpersonal listening and speaking skills every day in class through presentation, peer teaching, and thematic discussions.
 Our writing goals for the semester include literary analysis, research methods, short fiction, memoir, narrative procedure, persuasive argumentation, journalism, poetry, rhetoric, and business writing.
 We cover parts of speech, editing and revision techniques, elements of grammar in context, word choice, spelling, transitions, introduction, conclusion, and paragraph writing in depth.
-In the past, our whole class novels have included: City of the Beasts, Toby Alone, The Evolution of Calpurnia Tate, Fahrenheit 451, and The Hunger Games.
-Some upcoming novel choices include Life of Pi, The Apothecary, Catcher in the Rye, To Kill a Mockingbird, His Dark Endeavor: The Apprenticeship of Victor Frankenstein, and The Boy Who Harnessed the Wind.
+In the past, our whole class novels have included: City of the Beasts, Toby Alone, The Evolution of Calpurnia Tate, Fahrenheit 451, Catcher in the Rye, To Kill a Mockingbird, and The Boy Who Harnessed the Wind.

 Students graduate from this program with strong writing, creative confidence, public speaking skills, developed analytical thinking, and study skills: note-taking, organization, time management, and long-term planning.

-All middle school students will have weekly instruction in music under the direction of Patricia Roskens and a chance for small-group instruction with the well-known percussionist River Guerguerian.
+All Odyssey students have weekly instruction in music under the direction of River Guerguerian.
 River has played at the White House, Carnegie Hall, in Turkey, India, and throughout the United States and the world.
 His style of instruction is fluid, instructing and then setting back to allow the students space for personal and collective creativity.
-Patricia specializes in vocals and group performance, and has taught in international schools in Asia, Africa, and the Middle East.

 Visual Arts classes are focused on an exploration of aesthetics, technique and personal style through artist studies, drawing, painting, and multimedia composition, integrated with cross-curricular content.

-Each fall, all students take Art I or Art II and Design.
-The design curriculum is an introduction to the four core studies of design at the high school level.
+The Design curriculum is an introduction to the core studies of design at the high school level.
 Students explore environmental, aesthetic, social, and material design through project-based practice of the design-thinking method.

-Each spring, several art electives are offered and students may choose from a variety of electives including at least one founded in visual arts: for example, Drawing Techniques, Fabric, Ceramics, The Craft of Furniture, Primitive Arts, or The Graphic Novel.
+Each spring, several art electives are offered and students may choose from a variety of electives including at least one founded in visual arts: for example, Drawing Techniques, Fabric, Ceramics, Yearbook and Digital Design, Primitive Arts, or Theatre.
 Class offerings vary year to year.

 While in the fall, all students take music, art, and drama, in the spring students have the opportunity to take different elective classes.
 As mentioned above, these classes include art offerings, but they are not limited to this area.
 In the past, these have included: personal P.E., yoga, band, gardening, cooking, film studies, chess, rock band, and poetry.